haoyuliao/CIS6930-Project-1/README.md

  4. GA_ClfMLP_singleLabel.py: implement genetic algorithms to find best MLP parameters.

 ## Folders:
- 1)TrainedCVresults: all trained CV records with different parameters.
+ 1. TrainedCVresults: all trained CV records with different parameters.
- 2)TrainedParameters: all trained models' parameters.
+ 2. TrainedParameters: all trained models' parameters.
- 3)RecordConfusionMatrix&Accuracy: all trained models' accuracy and confusion matrix.
+ 3. RecordConfusionMatrix&Accuracy: all trained models' accuracy and confusion matrix.
- 4)GameParameters: trained models' with the best parameters for playing Tic Tac Toe.
+ 4. GameParameters: trained models' with the best parameters for playing Tic Tac Toe.

 ## Archives:
- 1)ClassifiersRes4AllModels.xslx: all trained models' training accuracy and testing accuracy.
+ 1. ClassifiersRes4AllModels.xslx: all trained models' training accuracy and testing accuracy.
- 2)RegressorsRes4AllModels.xslx:  all trained models' training accuracy and testing accuracy.
+ 2. RegressorsRes4AllModels.xslx:  all trained models' training accuracy and testing accuracy.
- 3)Noise_ClassifiersRes4AllModels.xslx:  all trained models' training accuracy and testing accuracy with adding noise.
+ 3. Noise_ClassifiersRes4AllModels.xslx:  all trained models' training accuracy and testing accuracy with adding noise.
- 4)Reduce9by10_ClassifiersRes4AllModels.xslx:  all trained models' training accuracy and testing accuracy with reducing dataset.
+ 4. Reduce9by10_ClassifiersRes4AllModels.xslx:  all trained models' training accuracy and testing accuracy with reducing dataset.
- 5)GA_ClfMLP_singleLabelResults.xlsx: Results of GA-MLP classification model for single model.
+ 5. GA_ClfMLP_singleLabelResults.xlsx: Results of GA-MLP classification model for single model.

 ## Notes
-Please run the PlayTicTacToe.py program in 64 bits version of python.
+* Please run the PlayTicTacToe.py program in 64 bits version of python.
 (Important.)
-Otherwise, the errors will be occured like (ValueError: Buffer dtype mismatch...)
+* Otherwise, the errors will be occured like (ValueError: Buffer dtype mismatch...)